• Skip to primary navigation

 Last week when I went in the grocery store, they had piles and piles of cherries on sale.
 I grabbed up a bunch without a thought about what I was going to make.
 Then I remembered this cake I had baked several years ago, so I decided to find the recipe and make it again with a few tweaks.
 If you love the flavors of almonds and fresh cherries, this cherry almond cake recipe is just for you!

-This cake is simply perfect to serve for a snack or dessert.
-It's a single layer almond flavored buttery cake filling with loads of fresh cherries and topped off with crunchy toasted almonds.
+This cake is simply perfect to serve for an afternoon snack or dessert.
+It's a single layer almond flavored buttery cake filled with loads of juicy cherries and topped off with crunchy almonds.

 A slice of cherry almond cake being pulled out with a cake server.